 Once your horse walks quietly and obediently, ask him to trot using the slightest possible cue.
 After three trot strides calmly ask him to relax back down to a walk.
 Even though you ask for the walk after three strides, you may not get it for twenty more!
 That’s okay.
 Expect your horse to resist you at first.
 After all, his habit is to race to the next county.

 When your horse begins to make transitions willingly, mix up the number of strides at the walk and trot.
 Instead of three trot strides do seven; then nine; then three; then five; then nine again.
-But if you have to battle to get to first base, accept any progress gracefully and quit.
-Pat your horse and let him know you appreciate his effort.
-Once you’ve both aired up a little, return to the fence and try again.
+But if you have to battle to get to first base, accept ANY progress gracefully and quit for the moment or the day.

 Remember to breathe.